nu11ptr/PyInstanceVars/README.md

 Some may think this is 'unpythonic', but I would respectfully disagree.
 We've listed a decorator and an omit list denoting our intent, so I think we've been plenty 'explicit'.
-In my opinion, the terseness gained by decorator aids readability.
+In my opinion, the terseness gained by the decorator aids readability.
 Just my opinion, decide for yourself.

 Requirements
 ============